University Health Service (UHS)

 - Receiving IV fluids: We can administer IV fluids if needed to counteract dehydration.
 Students needing IV fluids can stay in the UHS boarding room for the day and evening, if necessary.
 UHS is open from 8:00 a.m.-9:00 p.m. weekdays, 8:00-5:00 on Fridays, 9:00-5:00 on Saturdays, and 1:00-6:00 on Sundays.

-- Staying in bed: For severe and/or highly infectious illnesses, students may be told to stay in bed for a period of time.
+- Staying in bed: For severe and/or highly infectious illnesses, students may be told to stay out of class for a period of time.
 Students with flu-like symptoms and a fever will be asked to stay in their rooms until they have been without a fever for 24 hours.
 We give thermometers to students and encourage them to keep track of their temperature.

 - Getting meals: We encourage students who feel too sick to leave their rooms to get their meals to ask their roommate and/or their RA to help with getting food from Dining Services.
 UHS has a limited amount of food supplies and may send students back to their room with Ginger Ale, orange juice, apple juice, and crackers.
 You might suggest your student have a small supply of these items (plus soup, tea, and water) in the room to be prepared if s/he gets sick.

 - Going home: Some students whose parents live relatively close to Rochester prefer to go home for a few days.
 Another option that has worked for some families is for the parent or parents to come to Rochester and stay in a nearby hotel to give the student some time away from campus to rest and have the family support.
-The Staybridge Hotel across the river from campus is an ideal location for this option.
+The Staybridge Hotel across the river from campus and the hotel in Collegetown are an ideal location for this option.
 We will support whatever decision the student and parent make.

 The staff members at the University Health Service provide excellent care for students.
 If your son or daughter is sick, please encourage them to call UHS (585-275-2662) to schedule an appointment to be seen by one of our health care providers.
 Our office in the UHS Building on the River Campus is open 7 days a week during the academic year and weekdays during vacations and summers.
 We are here to help your student stay healthy or return to health if sick.